stain/s11.no/content/2024/workflowhub/index.md

   width="100%" title="Workflow types"
   caption="registered with WorkflowHub" >}}

 WorkflowHub was launched in 2020, as part of the EOSC-Life Workflow Collaboratory [[Goble 2023]], to support the registration of workflows required for the response to the COVID pandemic.
-WorkflowHub now houses [66 COVID-related workflows](https://workflowhub.eu/search?utf8=%E2%9C%93&q=covid#workflows), including those that support the ongoing global analysis of intra-host variation as new samples become available [[Maier 2021]] [[Baker 2020]].
+WorkflowHub now houses [66 COVID-related workflows](https://workflowhub.eu/search?utf8=%E2%9C%93&q=covid#workflows), including those that support the ongoing global analysis of intra-host variation as new samples become available [[Maier 2021], [Baker 2020]].
 This outcome demonstrates a central ambition of WorkflowHub: to be of practical use in advancing the application of computational workflows in research science by _supporting the needs of the communities that it serves_.

 WorkflowHub meets community requirements and supports the workflow life cycle in three key ways.
 Firstly, the registry provides structures that directly support collaboration, sharing knowledge and distributing credit.
 Secondly, woven into this structure are multiple integrations with other elements of the global research ecosystem that support the workflow life cycle: creation, development, discovery, reuse, and citation of workflows.
 Finally, WorkflowHub provides a registration wizard that guides users in leveraging these structures and integrations.